shawlu95/centaurwealth.io/readme.md

 - balance sheet service: listens to write event and automatically update current/historic balance sheet
 - budget service: listens to expense event from ledger service and group expense into category.
 Support budget planning

-## Event Flow

-### Account Created

-- Published by ledger service
-- Subscribed by:
-  - balance sheet service: replicate the account

-### Account Updated

-- Published by ledger service
-- Subscribed by:
-  - balance sheet service: update name of the account

-### Record Created/Updated/Deleted

-- Published by ledger service
-- Subscribed by:
-  - networth service: update asset, liability for all checkpoints after the record
-  - balance sheet service: aggregate the new record into the correct balance sheet
-  - budget service: save the record if it's an expense

 ## Learning Experience

 - Docker & Kubernetes